pdx-cs-sound/fm/README.md

   be supported, particularly pitch wheel, mod wheel, pan, volume, pedal and program change.

-* Release velocity is not supported.

-* The keyboard currently auto-connects to "Mobile Keys 49 MIDI 1".
-This should not be hardwired in software.
-Better would be to have the synth listen for a MIDI keyboard connection, behaving as a MIDI output device.
+* The keyboard currently tries to listen for a MIDI keyboard connection, behaving as a MIDI output device.
+This may not work on Windows or Mac.
+A keyboard can be hardwire to the program, but uggh.
+A command line argument would be better.

 * JACK is not supported.

 * One-channel (mono) output.

 ## Future Work

-* Use note on and off velocities.

 * Generalize to flowgraphs with more operators: maybe start with a DX7-ish setup.